The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Love: The Imitation of Christ

-Christ endured intense suffering for our sake and he promised never to abandon us.
-And he left us His sacraments to console us and strengthen us.
+Christ endured intense suffering for our sake and He promised never to abandon us.
+And He left us His sacraments to console us and strengthen us.

-Thus, whenever you feel insulted by anyone, put it in perspective.
-Compared to the embrace of divine love, all human insult is irrelevant.
-Christ can pick up the crying infant and soothe her.
+Christ can pick up the crying infant and soothe the pain.
 With Christ, there’s nothing to fear about anyone.
 All human insult is irrelevant.
+All failed human love is irrelevant.
 “Jesus, I trust in You!”
 He will never abandon us.

 The Mystical Price of Love